arturoam00/evoman_strategies/README.md

 ```
 This will output two plots in the `images/` folder:
  - A line plot presenting the averages over the 10 simulations of the mean fitness value and the maximum fitness value for each generation.
- - A box plot presenting the results of the best individual against the enemy on the five games.
+ - A box plot presenting the results of the best individuals against the enemy (individual gain, i.e. player_life - enemy_life).

  Remember that both `compare_specialist.py` and `plotting.py` read the configuration object `config.json`.